The Members of

 (iii) There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

-For B. V. Dalal & Co.
+For Bhogilal C. Shah & Co.

 Firm's registration No. 101424W

 Membership No. 042710

 Mumbai 29th May 2021

-ANNEXURE TO THE INDEPENDENT AUDITOR'S REPORT
+ANNEXURE A TO THE INDEPENDENT AUDITOR'S REPORT

-The Annexure referred to in our Independent Auditor's Report to the members of theCompany on the standalone Ind AS financial statements for the year ended 31stMarch 2021.
+The Annexure A referred to in our Independent Auditor's Report to the members of theCompany on the standalone Ind AS financial statements for the year ended 31stMarch 2021.
 We report that:

 (b) As explained to us the fixed assets have been physically verified by themanagement in accordance with a phased programme of verification which in our opinion isreasonable considering the size and nature of its business.
 As explained to us nomaterial discrepancies were noticed on such verification.

 (c) According to the information and explanations given to us the title deeds ofimmovable properties are held in the name of the Company.